Aging & Health A to Z

 - Do exercises to improve your balance (Tai Chi classes can help).

 - .
 Have your blood pressure checked if you feel dizzy or lightheaded when you stand up after sitting down or lying down.

 - Get plenty of daily calcium (1,200-1,500 mg) and vitamin D (800- 2000 IU).

 - Fix any tripping hazards in your home (loose rugs, wires, dark stairways).

-If you are not able to get out of bed for a long time, the risks of a dangerous blood clots, pneumonia, mental confusion, constipation, and bed sores increase, particularly in older people.
-The risk of blood clot is also higher if you suffer from cancer, if you are obese, or if you have a hip fracture or a hip replacement.
+Spending more time in bed after a fracture increases your riskof dangerous blood clots, pneumonia, mental confusion, constipation, and bed sores., Older people are particularly at risk for developing these complications.
+The risk of developing these blood clots is also higher if you suffer from cancer, if you are obese, or if you have a hip fracture or a hip replacement.
 This is why your healthcare team will encourage you to get up and about as soon after your injury as possible.
-You may also be given a blood thinner to reduce the chance of a blood clot.
+You may also be given a blood thinner to reduce the chance of developing a blood clot.

 Caregiver and Family Assistance

-Before you leave the hospital, a case worker will evaluate your home situation to make sure that you will be able to manage.
-You may be sent to a rehabilitation residence temporarily until you can function on your own at home.
-Make sure that you have adequate help if you need it before you leave the hospital, and that any changes to your furniture (raised seating, bathing accommodations) have been arranged.
+Before you leave the hospital, your health care team should evaluate your home situation to make sure that you will be able to get the care you need.
+Your team may recommend that you continue your rehabilitation at a skilled nursing facility temporarily until you can function on your own at home.
+If you go straight home from the hospital, make sure that you have adequate help at home if you need it before you leave, and that any changes to your furniture (raised seating, bathing accommodations) have been arranged.